Seldom-SE/Seldom-SE.github.io/index.md

 # Hayden Badger - Seldom

 Hello!
-I'm Hayden, a game developer and Bevy plugin author.
+I'm Seldom, a game developer and Bevy plugin author.
 This portfolio showcases my more notable projects.
 First, here's a brief introduction.

 I've used various tools to make games since 2008, but I didn't learn Rust until 2019,